slmttndrk/movies/README.md

 > Implemented loosely coupled architecture which can evolve in parallel and independently from one another.

 Many thanks to "freeCodeCamp.org" for helping me complete this application.
+The app created following this tutorial: https://www.youtube.com/watch?v=5PdEmeopJVQ